g1llz/my-finn/README.md

 ### my-finn
-> Financial manager.
-Repo to improve my knowledge in node and tests;
+> Repo to improve my knowledge in node and tests;

 **TDD** L1K3 :metal: